20squares/credible-commitments/credible-commitments/README.md

 where $\pi_2$ is the projection on the second component.
 That is, **Bob**'s incentive to cooperate in a context of extortion vanishes if the extorted value results in a total payoff that is *less* than what he would get by defecting.

 This sort of sanity checks can be performed by editing the values in the payoff matrix and `n` (hardcoded to be $1$ in the source code) as one pleases.
 Recompiling and runnning the analytics (see [Installation](#installation) and [Running the analytics](#running-the-analytics) for details) will result in equilibrium breaking around pivotal values, as one would expect.

+As for [The AMM game](#the-amm-game), we wanted to verify that the altruistic **Coordinator** indeed maximized collective welfare.
+To make sure of this, we used the `manualStrategy` defined in [The AMM game](#the-amm-game-1) subsection, and intentionally fed **Coordinator** a list of swaps that doesn't maximize the collective welfare.
+This indeed results in a deviation for **Coordinator** which consists in reordering the transaction list. this is verifyable by calling `mainAMMManual` in [Interactive execution](#interactive-execution) mode.